anahi-am/daily-kanban/README.md

 # DailyKanban

-A simple, lightweight daily task organizer — local, fast, and easy to use.
+A simple, lightweight daily task organizer.
+Local and easy to use.

 A Flutter kanban board for daily task prioritization.